Free Online Research Sites

 Online Learning – These sites have some free and some fee-based webinars.

 Six-week free introductory course from the University of Strathclyde’s continuing education program started last week, but you can catch up!

 This site has nearly 100,000 articles to guide you to websites, research strategies, records & resources!
 You set up a free account at www.familysearch.org and then can use the above Wiki site directly with this link or from the main page: Search > Research Wiki.
 Keyword search by location, record type, etc.

-This new suggestion comes from a family who found our Skidompha “other online resources” page and got busy researching their own family history online and via phone interviews.
-They’ve recommended this site as a good addition to our resources list, saying, “it’s loaded with information from beginners tips, a wide variety of documentation tips, and preservation tips.”
+A Genealogist’s Guide has been recommended as a good addition to our resources list, saying, “it’s loaded with information from beginners tips, a wide variety of documentation tips, and preservation tips.”

 New York City History: Ellis Island

 This page includes some background history on Ellis Island and then compiles a list of wonderful links regarding Ellis Island and other topics related to immigration history.
 A lawyer created this page.
 Including this link to his New York City History: Ellis Island page and its links does not constitute a recommendation of any sort by Skidompha Library or staff, past, present or future, about this law firm or its partners and employees.
 Also, be aware that not all immigrants came through Ellis Island; many came earlier than it opened and may have come through the earlier immigration and processing center, Castle Garden in New York, which operated from 1 August 1855 – 31 December 1891.